catppuccin/mdBook/README.md

    + preferred-dark-theme = "mocha"
    ```

-6. Build using `mdbook build` and enjoy your new Catppuccin flavours!
+6. Build using `mdbook build` and enjoy your new Catppuccin flavors!

 ### Supported Plugins